wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

-After this, ``CommitTransaction`` increases the global time and then calls ``ValidateDuringCommit`` defined above.
+After this, ``CommitTransaction`` increases the global time and then calls ``ValidateDuringTransaction`` defined above.
 It may still abort.
 In case ``AbortTransaction`` is called, it must release the locks.
 This is done by writing back the original timestamps in the ``h_revision`` fields::